 Dachau was a training camp for young impressionable men recruited into the SS.
 The men were broken down and brainwashed in order to carry out the duties of the job.
 The job.
 Many SS who were captured after the war justified their actions by declaring they were just doing their job.

 In the photo below, look closely and let your eyes see the bare wood rectangles inside each arch.
 Across the span of each arch, there was a solid wood beam with iron hooks.
 As punishment, the prisoners were chained by their wrists and hung on the hooks – with their arms above their heads – for a minimum of one hour.

 As each prisoner arrived he was taken to the showers and all body hair was shaved.
 It was all about humiliation and breaking the human spirit.

 Another number that will stay with me forever is the number 500.
 In phase 3 of the camp, 500 men slept in this room.
 It is the same size room as pictured above in phase 1.

 Why Remember Dachau?

 Why remember Dachau?
 Because Dachau was the first; it was the model of organization and routine for all camps.
 Dachau was the training camp for SS soldiers.
-Dachau was a forced labor camp and many prisoners were literally worked to death.
+Dachau was a forced labor camp where prisoners were literally worked to death.